 Where do you perform?

 We have the pleasure of performing all over Vermont, in venues large and small, indoors and outdoors.
-For most of our traditional, full-orchestra concerts, we perform at the Flynn Center for the Performing Arts in Burlington and the Paramount Theatre in Rutland.
+For most of our traditional, full-orchestra concerts, we perform at the The Flynn in Burlington and the Paramount Theatre in Rutland.
 Locations for each of our concerts can be found at vso.org/events.

 What should I wear?